pluja/nerostr/README.md

 wget -o strfry.conf https://raw.githubusercontent.com/pluja/nerostr/master/strfry/strfry.conf
 ```

-[!WARNING]
+> **Warning**
-You can change the `strfry` config as you want, but you must make sure to have the `plugin = "/app/nerostr-auth.sh"` line in the `writePolicy` section.
+> You can change the `strfry` config as you want, but you must make sure to have the `plugin = "/app/nerostr-auth.sh"` line in the `writePolicy` section.
 If you don't have this, the paywall won't do anything and all events will be accepted by the relay.

 ### Reverse proxies examples